beccamckinney85/technical-writer/README.md

 <p>My name is Becca and I've been a technical writer for 7+ years.
 I hold a Bachelors of Science degree in Technical Communication with a concentration in Data Analysis and Presentation.

-I make complex information easy to understand.
-I create help guides, configuration docs, release notes, video tutorials, and other resources to help users complete their tasks more easily.
+I make complex information easy to understand by creating user-centric help guides, configuration docs, release notes, video tutorials, and other resources.

 <p>Below, you'll find the links to three of my writing samples.
 Click on the link to go to open the PDF.